Falasefemi2/project30days/README.md

 - Day: 29/30
 - Type: Command-Line Interfac (CLI) Application
 - Description: A simple, command-line-based inventory management system for Femi Electronics.
 This application allows for the management of products, sales, and revenue tracking through a text-based interface.

+## Project 30: Parcel Delivery System

+A simple cli tool to deliver parcel to it destination from it origin.

+- Project: Parcel Delivery System
+- Day: 30/30
+- Type: Command-Line Interfac (CLI) Application
+- Description: Customers create their parcel and it gets assigned to a driver to deliver it.